-- 3.01 An adviser must comply with all requirements and ensure that it explains to its client, the client's responsibilities under these Rules and the Code and use all reasonable effort to ensure that the client complies with these Rules and the Code. - 3.02 An adviser should, at the beginning of discussions and during the course of the relevant transaction, ensure that its client and any other person assisting such client in relation to the transaction understand the importance of secrecy and security of information. - 3.03 A person who intends or is obliged to make a take-over offer or participate in other matters to which these Rules and the Code apply shall seek advice from an adviser.
-For this purpose, only those who are listed in the Approved List under the Principal Adviser Guidelines are permitted to submit proposals under these Rules and the Code. - 3.04 Notwithstanding paragraph 3.03 above, the SC may, on a case-to-case basis, approve any person who has relevant expertise and experience in take-overs, mergers and compulsory acquisitions to submit any application under Division 2 Part VI of the CMSA.
+- 3.01 An adviser must comply with all requirements under the Code and the Rules, and ensure that it explains to its client and its directors, their respective responsibilities under these Rules and the Code and use all reasonable effort to ensure that the client and its directors comply with these Rules and the Code.
+In cases of doubt, the SC must be consulted (see note below). - 3.02 An adviser should, at the beginning of discussions and during the course of the relevant transaction, ensure that its client and any other person assisting such client in relation to the transaction understand the importance of secrecy and security of information. - 3.03 A person who intends or is obliged to make a take-over offer or participate in other matters to which these Rules and the Code apply shall seek advice from an adviser.
+For this purpose, only those who are recognised principal advisers (RPA) (as defined under paragraph 7A.02 of the SC's Licensing Handbook) are permitted to submit proposals under these Rules and the Code. - 3.04 Notwithstanding paragraph 3.03 above, the SC may, on a case-to-case basis, approve any person who has relevant expertise and experience in take-overs, mergers and compulsory acquisitions to submit any application under Division 2 Part VI of the CMSA.
 Such person must consult the SC at the earliest opportunity before making an application for his appointment as an adviser. - 3.05 An adviser giving advice in relation to these Rules and the Code shall provide objective and appropriate advice that would enable the person concerned to make an informed decision.